Kosovo C power station

 Coal mines in Kosovo

-New Kosovo power station, also known as Kosovo C, is a proposed 500-megawatt (MW) coal-fired power station in Kosovo.
+New Kosovo power station, also known as Kosovo C or Kosova e Re power station, is a proposed 500-megawatt (MW) coal-fired power station in Kosovo.

 The map below shows Pristina, the approximate location where the plant would be built.

 Background on Plant